Got a bored teen? Productive teenage activities at home to not only keep your teen entertained, but to also keep them moving towards their future.

 Psst: be sure check out my article on things to do with teenage friends when bored, too.

 7. Create a Personal Mission Statement

-Your personal mission statement work can help to keep you focused and directed as you enter your early 20s – something you’ll likely appreciate in a few years.
+Your teen's personal mission statement work can help keep them focused and directed as they enter their early 20s – something they’ll likely appreciate in a few years.

 One book that can really help with this is 7 Habits of Highly Effective Teenagers.
 I read the adult version of this book, and it’s priceless!

 Setting a goal is a great way to get intentional about areas of your life.

 I’ve written before about 26 different goals for teenagers to set, and your teen might want to get some ideas from that article.

 - Get a leadership position in an organization they’re apart of

 - Learn how to change a flat tire

 - Learn how to cook one of their grandmother’s recipe